-As you follow this path you will not only be walking in the footsteps of these pilgrims, you will be travelling through an area which was home to St Brendan, also known as Brendan the Navigator, in the early 6th century.
-He used this part of Kerry as a base from which he set sail to spread the word of God along the coasts of Ireland, Scotland, Wales and Brittany.
+As you follow this path you will not only be walking in the footsteps of these pilgrims, you will be traveling through an area which was home to St Brendan, also known as Brendan the Navigator, in the early 6th century.
+He used this part of Kerry as a base from which he set sail to spread the word of God along the coasts of Ireland, Scotland, Wales, and Brittany.
 It is also widely believed that Brendan was the first European to reach America.

 While the route pays homage to these explorers it is also recognised as being one of the most scenic walking routes in the country.
-With breathtaking views over the Atlantic Ocean and the mountains of Kerry, the walk will bring you through areas of stunning natural beauty and small villages with cosy pubs and friendly locals.
+With breathtaking views over the Atlantic Ocean and the mountains of Kerry, the walk will bring you through areas of stunning natural beauty and small villages with cozy pubs and friendly locals.
 If you are looking for a short break hiking in Ireland, this should be top of your list.

 The Kerry Camino Short Break follows the route of the Dingle Way from Tralee to Dingle and can be completed in just three days.
 If you wish to continue your walk from Dingle you should take a look at our Dingle Way packages.
 Let us know if you would like to complete the Celtic Camino from Ireland to Santiago.
 This route has many 5 star reviews